YaliZhang98/Binp37_biogeographical_algorithm/Readme.md

 ```
 ### 2.2 Original coordinates prediction algorithm in R
 The result gene pool database should be preprocessed.
-Transfer 34_gene_pool.tsv into csv format in Excel
+Remove two components dominated by hominins in 36_gene_pool.tsv and save as 34_gene_pool.tsv.
+Then transfer tsv file into csv format in Excel.
 Remove following columns from 34_gene_pool.csv and save file into a new file named 34_gene_pool_new.csv: #, ID, Full year.
 Then change the order of columns in the file as: Continent, Continent_detail, Country, Date mean in BP, Lat., Long., As_Ru_3K_0.9K_BCE, ...... (all components in gene pool) 34_gene_pool_new.csv
 Biogeographical algorithm is recorded in R file: Biogeographical_algorithm.R